REV. DR. CHRISTOPHER D. RODKEY

 Pastor Chris and his family live in Dallastown, where they are engaged in scouting, karate, dance classes, school activities.
-Chris serves as chaplain the York Forest of the Tall Cedars of Lebanon and is a member of the Dallastown Communities that Care Committee.
+Chris is an active member of the Tall Cedars of Lebanon and sits on a committee with the school district.

 As an academic, Chris teaches at York College and at Penn State York, where he has been awarded the James H. Burness Award for Excellence in Teaching.
-He has authored numerous articles and books, including The Synaptic Gospel, Too Good to Be True, and The World is Crucifixion, and three co-created devotional coloring books, Coloring Lent, Coloring Advent, and Coloring Women of the Bible.
-He is also the co-editor of the massive reference book, The Palgrave Handbook of Radical Theology.
+He has authored numerous articles and books, including three devotional coloring books (Coloring Advent, Coloring Lent, and Coloring Women of the Bible) which were created from inter-generational ministry experiences at St. Paul's.

 His Amazon author page is here.

 You can e-mail him here.